 Step 1: Consultation

 As with any oral surgery, a consultation is necessary to determine whether you are a good candidate for the procedure.
-During this initial visit, your dentist will evaluate your gums and jawbone to see if they are healthy enough to support implants.
-They will take dental x-rays and perform a CBCT scan (cone beam computed tomography) of your mouth.
+During this initial visit, we will evaluate your gums and jawbone to see if they are healthy enough to support dental implants.
+This involves taking dental x-rays and performing a CBCT scan (cone beam computed tomography) of your mouth.

-The CBCT scan and x-rays will also aid in:
+The CBCT scan and x-rays also aid in: